 What’s important is not how much hard work you do, but how much you get out of all the work of homesteading.
 I grew up on a homestead and know that homesteading can be hard work, there is no mistake about it.
-My parents not only grew vegetables and fruit and raised chickens for eggs like we do, but also raised animals for dairy and meat.
+My parents not only grew vegetables and fruit and raised chickens for eggs but also raised animals for dairy and meat.
 However, a lot of tasks my parents did the hard way, we do the easy way with the same results.
 How you do things and how much is totally up to you, the homesteader.

-With the deep chicken litter method we have eliminated the “dirty work” to almost zero.
+With the deep chicken litter method, we have eliminated the “dirty work” to almost zero.
 The girls do most of the composting for us.
-When the compost is done it is spread on our no till garden beds, eliminating even more hard work.
+When the compost is done it is spread on our no-till garden beds, eliminating even more hard work.

-Personally I do not feel that we ever work overly hard.
+Personally, I do not feel that we ever work overly hard.
 Sure, there are times when especially Jakob is really busy with converting our old garage into a food production place or building a greenhouse.
 Also, garden beds and chicken coops do not emerge just by themselves.
 Homesteading is extra work, but so is building a garage for toys or a deck for entertainment.
 The difference for homesteaders is that we choose to build things that often cost little but give much.

 4. Homesteading is about using your natural gifts

 We are all different, and just as different are our natural gifts.
 Use those natural gifts in your homestead.
 One might be good in building, one in gardening, one in animal husbandry, and so on.
-In our home we might not build our own furniture, but we sew new covers for the furniture.
+In our home, we might not build our own furniture, but we sew new covers for the furniture.

 Use your talents for your homestead, and you might be surprised how fun and rewarding it is to be a DIY-er in the areas you can.